Pennsylvania Railroad class K4: Streamlining

-A number of K4 locomotives had streamlining applied over the years, to varying degrees.
+Several K4 locomotives had streamlining applied over the years, to varying degrees.
 All were later removed, restoring the locomotives to their original appearance.

 No. 3768

-Locomotive #3768 was clad in a shroud designed by famed industrial designer Raymond Loewy in February 1936.
-This was a very concealing, enveloping streamlined casing which hid most of the functionality of the steam locomotive, leading to its nickname of "The Torpedo" by train crews.
+No. 3768 was clad in a shroud designed by famed industrial designer Raymond Loewy in February 1936.
+This was a very concealing, enveloping streamlined casing that hid most of the functionality of the steam locomotive, leading to its nickname of "The Torpedo" by train crews.
 Clay models of Loewy's design streamlined K4s and conventional K4s were tested in a wind tunnel for smoke-lifting ability by Alexander Klemin of the Daniel Guggenheim School of Aeronautics of New York University (CMP).
 Of 24 variations, 4 were chosen for wind tunnel tests to determine the final design.

 At first, the locomotive was not painted in standard Dark Green Locomotive Enamel (DGLE) but instead in a bronze color.
 It was later refinished in DGLE.
 A matching tender ran on unusual six-wheel trucks.
 Like most streamlined steam locomotives, the shrouds impeded maintenance and the covers over the wheels were later removed.
 For a time, the locomotive was the preferred engine for the Broadway Limited.

-The 3768 can be seen in action in the 1945 film, The Great Flamarion.

-The 3768 renumbered as 3763 can be seen in the film Broadway Limited.

 Nos.
 1120, 2665, 3678, and 5338

 These four locomotives were streamlined in 1940 and 1941 with simpler, closer-fitting casings that hid less of the steam locomotives' workings, In that sense, they were similar to Henry Dreyfuss's casings for NYC Hudsons.
-According to an interview of John W. Epstein, Special Projects Manager and vice president, Raymond Loewy & Assoc., these four streamlined K4s were designed by Raymond Loewy but, due to WWII, there was no publicity about it.
+According to an interview with John W. Epstein, Special Projects Manager and vice president, Raymond Loewy & Assoc., these four streamlined K4s were designed by Raymond Loewy but, due to WWII, there was no publicity about it.
 PRR #1120 and #2665 were streamlined in 1940 for the South Wind, a named passenger train equipped and operated jointly by the Pennsylvania Railroad, the Louisville and Nashville Railroad, the Atlantic Coast Line Railroad (later Seaboard Coast Line) and the Florida East Coast Railway.
-The South Wind began operations in December 1940, providing streamliner service between Chicago, Illinois and Miami, Florida.
+The South Wind began operations in December 1940, providing streamliner service between Chicago, Illinois, and Miami, Florida.

 PRR No. 3678 and No. 5338 were streamlined in 1941 for The Jeffersonian, one of the PRR's premier, all-coach trains between New York and St. Louis.
 They were also seen hauling the Broadway Limited (New York to Chicago), Liberty Limited (Washington to Chicago), and the Trail Blazer (New York to Chicago) occasionally.
-During World War II, these four locomotives formed a streamlined steam engine fleet within the PRR system, with another five locomotives that were also designed by noted industrial designer Raymond Loewy; they were the PRR S1 #6100, PRR Q1#6130, T1's #6110 and #6111; and K4s #3768.
+During World War II, these four locomotives formed a streamlined steam engine fleet within the PRR system, with another five locomotives that were also designed by noted industrial designer Raymond Loewy; they were the PRR S1 #6100, PRR Q1 #6130, T1's #6110 and #6111; and K4s #3768.
 Streamlined shrouding of these four K4s Pacific locomotives was removed after 1950, together with PRR K4s #3678.